 The problem is low spirits and fatigue, and the inability to concentrate, to collect your thoughts: you are often confused or find your mind flitting between different subjects, never quite settling.

 In addition, if your Heart qi is stagnant or deficient, you’ll be short of breath and made worse by exercise or exertion.
 If Heart Yin is deficient as well, symptoms will be more extreme, with impatience and aggression.

 There are often many reasons for why your Shen is disturbed and acupuncture for depression of this kind, though it works well, may need additional advice or counselling, even nutritional advice.

-If you have what is called Heart Fire, then agitation becomes extreme, serious insomnia comes with very disturbing dreams (if you can sleep at all), your heartbeat races, you are thirsty and impulsive; you may have ulcers in your mouth; you look red-faced.
+When you have what is called Heart Fire, then agitation becomes extreme, serious insomnia comes with very disturbing dreams (if you can sleep at all), your heartbeat races, you are thirsty and impulsive; you may have ulcers in your mouth; you look red-faced.

 Sometimes, with Phlegm Fire ‘Harassing the Heart’ it goes the other way and you get uncontrollable giggling, or crying out incoherently; always talking, shouting and sometimes violence.